 RISE Spotlight is a monthly series of free-to-attend digital events, based around key ISE technology areas.
 Produced in association with TNW, they feature global subject experts, technology entrepreneurs and start-ups.

-The first RISE Spotlight, launching on Tuesday 24 November, based around unified communications and collaboration, with the theme of Workspace Evolution.
+The first RISE Spotlight, held on Tuesday 24 November, was based around unified communications and collaboration, with the theme of Workspace Evolution.

 With the increased shift to remote working and the ongoing impact of the COVID-19 pandemic, this timely subject provides valuable learning and insights into the future development of work and workspaces.

 COVID-19 has accelerated the deployment and use of technology.
 Individuals are empowered to work remotely, and teams have already seen how to achieve collaborative working.